Lynn, MA Personal Injury Lawyers

 Proving Fault in a Lynn Personal Injury Case

-To make out a negligence case, you have to show four main elements:
+To make out a negligence case, you must show four main elements:

 1. The defendant owed you a legal duty.